stanislav-kukucka/keywordology-wip/README.md

 # keywordology-wip
-Keywords suggestion into terminal in json format
+Suggestion keywords into terminal in json format